rubenqba/java-ml/readme.txt

 Optional libraries:
 - Weka: if you like to use algorithms from Weka.
 Weka 3.6.0 is included in the distribution
 - JUnit: if you want to run the unit tests.
-JUnit 3.4.1 is included in the distribution.
-Unit tests are only available from the SVN!
+As the unit tests are only available from the SVN we did not include a version of JUnit with the distribution

 5. Contact
 ==========